dliggat/downtime_notifier/README.md

     1. Attempt an HTTP `GET`
     2. Inspect the result for an `expected_code` or `expected_text`
     3. Record the result to DynamoDB
-    4. If the up/down state has changed from the prior DynamoDB record, mark this site for notification
+    4. If the up/down state has changed from the previous invocation's DynamoDB reocrd, mark this site for notification
 3. If any sites have been marked for notification, collate the results and notify the SNS topic